Oslandia/docker-qgis/qgis-exec/README.md

 ## Known issues/caveats

-* On CentOS the container may fail to start with a "Permission denied" errors.
+* On CentOS the containers may fail to start with a "Permission denied" errors.
 It is likely that the errors are related to SELinux.
 To fix it you can edit `docker-compose.yml` and change `:ro` to `:ro,Z` in the volume definitions.

 ## TODO